 The Arizona Revised Statutes have been updated to include the revised sections from the 54th Legislature, 2nd Regular Session.
 Please note that the next update of this compilation will not take place until after the conclusion of the 55th Legislature, 1st Regular Session, which convenes in January 2021.

 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 6-124 - Investigations; compelling testimony and the production of documents; selfincrimination

 6-124.
 Investigations; compelling testimony and the production of documents; self-incrimination

-A. The superintendent may conduct examinations and investigations within or outside this state to determine whether any person has engaged, is engaging or is about to engage in any act, practice or transaction which constitutes an unsafe or unsound practice or a violation of any law or rule applicable to persons subject to the jurisdiction of the superintendent or any order of the superintendent or to aid in the enforcement of this title or to aid in adopting rules.
+A. The deputy director may conduct examinations and investigations within or outside this state to determine whether any person has engaged, is engaging or is about to engage in any act, practice or transaction which constitutes an unsafe or unsound practice or a violation of any law or rule applicable to persons subject to the jurisdiction of the deputy director or any order of the deputy director or to aid in the enforcement of this title or to aid in adopting rules.

-B. The superintendent and any examiner or administrative law judge, in the performance of the superintendent's, examiner's or administrative law judge's duties, may take evidence, examine on oath any person and compel the attendance of witnesses and the production of documents, books and papers.
-Upon refusal to appear or produce, the superintendent may apply to the superior court in Maricopa county to compel appearance or production.
+B. The deputy director and any examiner or administrative law judge, in the performance of the deputy director's, examiner's or administrative law judge's duties, may take evidence, examine on oath any person and compel the attendance of witnesses and the production of documents, books and papers.
+On refusal to appear or produce, the deputy director may apply to the superior court in Maricopa county to compel appearance or production.

-C. All financial institutions and enterprises shall, upon request of the superintendent, make their books and records available for inspection and examination by the superintendent or the superintendent's examiners.
+C. All financial institutions and enterprises shall, on request of the deputy director, make their books and records available for inspection and examination by the deputy director or the deputy director's examiners.